 Integrity in banking has been a major factor affecting public perceptions in the industry, but surprisingly, none of the other implicated banks had a similar decrease in reputation.

 The financial giant made perhaps another major misstep in terms of authenticity with one of its latest initiatives – and its reaction to customer complaints about updating the iconic blue logo in the Barclays app to a temporary rainbow logo for Pride month.

 Overall, it looks like economic and political pressures are starting to noticeably affect public sentiment in the UK.
 The average Trust & Like Score for UK companies is declining, and not one of the top 20 most known FTSE companies saw a significant improvement in their reputation score.

-British retailers still hold a place in the hearts of the public but a few companies seem to be slipping.
-We look forward to seeing whether perceptions change next quarter as the October 31st deadline approaches.
+British retailers still hold a place in the hearts of the public, but a few companies seem to be slipping.
+We look forward to seeing whether perceptions change next quarter as the 31 October deadline approaches.